rtous/edcav/api_hands_on/README.md

 Now copy any of the image URLs found within the response JSON file (e.g. https://images-assets.nasa.gov/image/iss014e10547/iss014e10547~thumb.jpg
 ) and paste it into another browser tab to display it.

-### 3 Checking the API with the terminal
+### 5 Checking the API with the terminal (or from Postman)

-From the Ubuntu terminal type the following:
+From the terminal type the following:

 	curl -G https://images-api.nasa.gov/search --data-urlencode "q=barcelona" --data-urlencode "media_type=image"